 Students will be invited to discuss their oral presentation and paper individually with the teacher as soon as the results have been published.

-Students are expected to have their own copy of:
+Students are advised to purchase their own copy of:

 An additional reading list of primary and secondary sources, with titles to be found in the Leiden University library, will be made available before the start of the tutorial.
 A selection of relevant books will be made available on a special bookshelf at the University Library.